 Fathers and Brothers, I'd like to ask you to support an upcoming mission to Estonia and Latvia in which I will be taking part.
 You can find more details by following this link.
 With my thanks for your consideration, Hutch

-A good horror novel is hard to find.
+A Head Full of Ghosts.
+By Paul Tremblay.
+New York: William Morrow, 2015.
+286pp.
+ISBN 978-0062363237 $25.99 A good horror novel is hard to find.
 Paul Tremblay's A Head Full of Ghosts was the winner of the Bram Stoker Award for Novel, presented by the Horror Writers Association for superior achievement in horror writing for novels.
 One … Continue reading Review of A Head Full of Ghosts, by Paul Tremblay

+Blackwater.
+By Michael McDowell.
+1983.
+Reprint, Richmond, Va.: Valancourt, 2017.
+800pp.
+ISBN 9781943910816 $27.99 (paper).
 There are certain fiction writers that get overlooked primarily because the literati have decided, for reasons inscrutable to the rest of us, that what these authors have produced is popular and therefore not literature—not real literature at any rate.
 With a B.A. and … Continue reading Review of Blackwater, by Michael McDowell

 There is an excellent criticism of theonomy in relation to the classical Reformed ethic found here, authored by Rev. Sherman Isbell.
 Reading it would not be a waste of your time.

 When I read this article at The Aquila Report, I'm sad to say that I wasn't shocked.
 As a matter of fact the first thing I did was send a Facebook message to a friend with whom I attended seminary and asked, "Didn't you and I talk about this a few years ago?"
 For at … Continue reading On Academic Credentials and Self-Policing